-Investor sentiment can be regarded as the difference between the beliefs of sentimentdriven traders and correct efficient beliefs conditional on available information (DeLong et al., 1990; Stambaugh et al., 2015).
+Investor sentiment can be regarded as the difference between the beliefs of sentiment-driven traders and correct efficient beliefs conditional on available information (DeLong et al., 1990; Stambaugh et al., 2015).
 Motivated by this, it is plausible to assume that the overall institutional ownership of a stock consists of both a sentiment-driven component and a component based on fundamental information at the institutions' hands.
 The information-based ownership, further referred to as discretionary ownership, reflects institutional investors' informational advantage and professional capacity to incorporate fundamental information into stock prices.
 It is expected that discretionary ownership should contribute to improving price efficiency.

-Hypothesis 4: The discretionary information-based institutional ownership maintains its function of improving price efficiency.
+Hypothesis 4: The discretionary information-based institutional ownership maintains its function of improving price efficiency, while sentiment-beta-driven ownership has no significant impacts.